antonioomodho/code-challenge-phase1/README.md

 Challenge 3: Net Salary Calculator (Toy Problem)

+In this project we have an index.js file in the Net-Salary-Calculator folder.we dont install npm to allow us run the code on our terminal since we already did that and the node_module directory exists.
+We will use node index.js command to run it to get results.

+please not that in the last line of code i.e
+        console.log(salaryCalculation(67000, 8900, 890000));
+we input different values of our choice in the parenthesis with an integer to allow as get the salary calculations.

+Below is the line of codes with the fuctions that execute the tasks required.

 //We declare variables using let for salary,benefits,Nhif,Nssf, Paye in order to be able to assign them a value let salary;
 let benefits;